 The type of system you’ll need is based on what you’re trying to remove from the water.
 The NSF has a helpful chart outlining which systems will treat which contaminants and if you don’t see your contaminant listed, you can contact the NSF Consumer Office at email@example.com for assistance.

-Once you know what type of system you need, be sure to find a product that is NSF certified to ensure the system actually removes the contaminants it claims to remove.
+Once you know the best whole house water filtration system you need, be sure to find a product that is NSF certified to ensure the system actually removes the contaminants it claims to remove.
 If you need help getting pointed in the right direction, try using the search feature on the NSF site.

 Maintaining Your Whole House Water Treatment System